 Oriental Bank of Commerce and United Bank will merge into Punjab National Bank, Syndicate Bank with Canara Bank, Allahabad Bank with Indian Bank, and Andhra Bank and Corporation Bank with Union Bank of India.
-After the mergers, the country will have 12 public sector banks, including State Bank of India and Bank of Baroda.
-Bank of India and Central Bank of India will continue to remain independent.
+After the mergers, the country will have 12 public sector banks, including the State Bank of India and the Bank of Baroda.
+Bank of India and Central Bank of India will remain independent.

 While the merger may be good for the economy, the bank customers have to take care of a few things so that their banking transactions and banking facilities availed by you can continue uninterrupted.

-You can make a list of all the accounts and standing instruction mandate that you have with the bank whether it is a savings account, fixed deposits, loans, linked insurance plans and systematic investment plans etc.
+You can make a list of all the accounts and standing instruction mandate that you have with the bank whether it is a savings account, fixed deposits, loans, linked insurance plans and systematic investment plans, etc.

 Here are some things that you should keep in mind if your bank is going to be merged with a different bank: